3 Signs it Might Be Time to Rewrite Your Employee Benefits FAQs

 Web analytics can reveal a lot about your benefits communication.

-If your benefits FAQs page is connected to Google Analytics or a similar software, take a look at your bounce rate.
+If your benefits FAQs page is connected to Google Analytics or a similar software, look at your bounce rate.
 Your bounce rate reveals how often employees click on your FAQs—only to quickly leave your page.

 If your rate is abnormally high, this may indicate employees aren’t getting what they need from your benefits FAQs due to problems such as…

-- Answers that are short on information.
+- Answers are short on information.

 - Hard-to-read or bulky text.